tuftsceeo/Tufts_Create3_Examples/jupyter_notebook_examples/README.md

 python3 -m pip install jupyter
 ```

-** If you have or plan to only download the Jupyter Notebook examples, see Part A below.
-If you have or plan to download the entire Tufts Create 3 Example Repo, skip to Part B. You DO NOT have to do both parts.
+** If you have downloaded or plan to download ONLY the Jupyter Notebook examples, see Part A below.
+If you have downloaded or plan to download the ENTIRE Tufts Create 3 Example Repo, skip to Part B. You DO NOT have to do both parts.

 Part A: